Articles , Glossary

 Icon/ Symbol

-The logo of this type is represented with the visual element of high symbolic potential.
+The logo of this type is represented with a visual element of high symbolic potential.
 The image can represent the company name, its mascot, or a sign that symbolically conveys the nature of the product or service.

 Logotype/ Wordmark